Qumulo/docs/administrator-guide/web-ui/login-banner.md

 keywords: login, banner, greeting, web ui, qumulo core
 ---

-This section explains how to set a login banner for the Qumulo Core Web UI.

 In Qumulo Core 5.2.1 (and higher), clusters have an optional login banner that users must acknowledge before being they can log in to the Web UI.

 ## To Set the Web UI Login Banner